Pylons/pyramid/docs/narr/install.rst

 .. note::

-    This installation guide now emphasizes the use of Python 3.4 and greater for simplicity.
+    This installation guide emphasizes the use of Python 3.4 and greater for simplicity.

 .. index::